 - Cons — nothing is perfect, and a low fat diet isn’t either

-Fat is not the devil and you should still monitor how much carbs you are feeding your dog; however a gram of fat represents 9 calories while a gram of protein or carbohydrate is only 4 calories.
-Therefore, a low fat dog food will naturally reduce the dog’s calorie intake throughout the day.
+Fat is not the devil and you should still monitor how much carbs you are feeding your dog; however, a gram of fat represents 9 calories while a gram of protein or carbohydrate is only 4 calories.
+Therefore, low fat dog food will naturally reduce the dog’s calorie intake throughout the day.

 Choosing The Best Low Fat Dog Food

 A low-fat diet is just one of the most popular diet choices along with gluten-free, low carb and grain-free diets; but will it work on your dog?
-Some other diets will aim at reduce carbohydrates instead of fats, this is the case with grain free dog foods, for example.
+Some other diets will aim at reducing carbohydrates instead of fats, this is the case with grain free dog foods, for example.